m50d/riichi-london/index.md

 From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Tottenham Hale for a train to Cheshunt (80-90 minutes).

-From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt.
-(90 minutes)
+From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt (90 minutes).

 From London City, take the DLR to Stratford for a train to Cheshunt (60 minutes).